Fah4d/AutoTweet/README.rst

 inputs
 ----------

-1 - Add your tweets in " list.txt " and sort them by lines .
+1 - Add your tweets in " list.txt " and sort by lines .

 2 - Your username and passowrd